w3f/research/docs/polkadot/networking/4-xcmp.rst

 of the :doc:`parachain block submission <1-parachains>` and :doc:`A&V
 <3-avail-valid>` subprotocols.

-Sending validator groups send message bodies to the relevant recipient validator groups, using a mixture of push and pull.
+Sending validator groups send message bodies to the relevant receiving validator groups, using a mixture of push and pull.

-Recipient collators pull message bodies from their recipient validator group.
+Receiving collators pull message bodies from their receiving validator group.
-As an optimisation, recipient validators may push to any recipient collators that they are already connected to.
+As an optimisation, receiving validators may push to any receiving collators that they are already connected to.

-Since ingress queues may be long, recipient collators should request messages from (near) the front of the queue to ensure that their parachain can process the messages in the correct order in a timely fashion.
+Since ingress queues may be long, receiving collators should request messages from (near) the front of the queue to ensure that their parachain can process the messages in the correct order in a timely fashion.
 Validators may enforce this at their discretion by refusing to transfer messages too far forward in